oxarbitrage/hsalsa20/book/tutorial.md

 ghci>
 ```

-Note how each equation grow as we build the cipher, this will make the `doubleround10` (doubleround 10 times) expression impractical to display so we have `doubleround2` as an alternative, which is the same but only doing doubleround 2 times instead of 10.
+Note how each equation grow as we build the cipher, the spec for salsa20 is 10 rounds of doubleround but the number of rounds is an argument of the `doubleroundR` function.

-It is ok to compute doubleround10 with `doubleroundCompute`:
+It is ok to compute doubleround 10 times with `doubleroundRCompute`:

 ```
 ghci> input = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16]
-ghci> doubleround10Compute input
+ghci> doubleroundRCompute input 10 [1404140657,617196032,2156026738,1598378278,1320572932,2911795924,848484514,1720253541,2259298499,1446763212,3297210272,2542453700,1082050440,992640509,3623268805,2227813469]
-[1404140657,617196032,2156026738,1598378278,1320572932,2911795924,848484514,1720253541,2259298499,1446763212,3297210272,2542453700,1082050440,992640509,3623268805,2227813469]
 ghci>
 ```

-But we will use `doubleround2` for displaying purposes and just get the first (`z0`) and second (`z1`) equations instead of the 16 produced:
+But we will use `doubleroundR` with `r = 2` for displaying purposes.
+Additionally here we are going to get the first (`z0`) and second (`z1`) equations instead of the 16 produced:

 ```
 ghci> :load Doubleround